 - When monitoring cancer treatments and progression

-- To help determine if treatments are working and to help plan next steps
+- To help determine if treatments are working and to help plan the next steps

 What the veterinarian is looking for will depend on the situation, but here are a few common reasons: